 The object of Rummy is to be the first player to get rid of all of your cards by melding them or laying them off on your opponents’ melds.

 Rummy uses one standard 52-card deck of playing cards.
-We now make our standard suggestion that you use Denexa 100% Plastic Playing Cards.
+We highly suggest using Denexa 100% Plastic Playing Cards to ensure your cards will stay in good condition, game after game.
 You will also need some sort of scorekeeping equipment, such as pencil and paper.

 It should be agreed upon at what point the game ends.
 A game may end after a certain number of hands, or after a player has reached a given point threshold.
 When that point is reached, whoever has the highest score wins.